15 Repositories and Sources

 from a prior point in the repository’s history they can do so by replacing the

-/latest component of the request URL with a transaction id.
-Transaction ids
+/latest component of the request URL with a checkpoint id.
+Checkpoint ids

 can be obtained in a repository’s “Activity” log.
-The current transaction id is
+The current checkpoint id is

 available in the “Setup” page.
 For projects that require strict reproducibility,

-we recommend configuring R to use a repository URL with a transaction id.
+we recommend configuring R to use a repository URL with a checkpoint id.

 Versioning is available for all repository and source types.